- Poly Fluoro Ltd

 Other loads such as lateral loads, uplift loads, and even rotation, can be factored into the bearing using metal bolts that can accommodate these loads.
 Care, however, must be taken in ensuring that PTFE is used in any area where there would be sliding.
 So, if metal bolts are used to prevent movement in one of the lateral directions, a PTFE element is employed around the metal bolt, such that the bolt itself does not rub directly against the sliding plate thereby increasing the friction.

 One of the main design arguments that result with PTFE bearing is around the thickness of the PTFE pad employed.
-The thickness of the pad has long been specified as being between 3mm and 5mm as per the BS 5400 standard – which remains one of the only standards that pertains specifically to the design of PTFE sliding bearings.
+The thickness of the pad has long been specified as being between 3mm and 5mm as per the BS 5400 standard – which remains one of the only standards that pertain specifically to the design of PTFE sliding bearings.
 The standard recommends that the PTFE sheet should be 5mm in the care of a recessed bearing (a bearing where the PTFE pad is bonded within a recess on the metal plate) and 3mm in the case of an un-recessed bearing.
 The case for making the recess is quite sound.
 Bonding the PTFE within a pocket milled onto the surface of the metal plate ensures that the PTFE does not come loose of the metal over time.
 Barring cases where the shear load on the PTFE is likely to be low, a recessed option is generally preferred by designers.

 Nonetheless, a lot of debate does arise as to why the values of 3mm and 5mm are found acceptable.